pypeit/PypeIt/doc/installing.rst

 * `scikit-learn <https://scikit-learn.org/stable/>`_ -- version 0.20 or later
 * `numba <https://numba.pydata.org/>`_ version 0.39.0 or later
 * `QtPy <https://pypi.org/project/qtpy>`_ version 1.9 or later
-  * one of PySide2 or PyQt5
+  * PyQt5, if you prefer PySide2 which has more flexible licensing, that can be substituted for PyQt5
 * `pyyaml <https://pyyaml.org/>`_ -- version 5.1
 * `configobj <https://pypi.org/project/configobj/>`_ -- version 5.0.6 or later
 * `IPython <https://ipython.org>`_ -- version 7.2.0 or later